-- In the Username field, you should enter the login and click <Login>.
+- In the Username field, enter the login (obtained from the “AdminPassword_mantistbt” file in step 2) and click <Login>.
 Then you will see the page:

 - On the page that is displayed above, in the “Password” field, you should enter

-the default password and click “Login” to complete the authorization.
+the password (obtained from the “AdminPassword_mantistbt” file in step 2) and click “Login” to complete the authorization.

-- After logging in, it is possible to change the default password at any convenient for you.
+- After logging in, it is possible to change the password.

 - In the “New Password” field enter any password convenient for you.